 In recent years, a number of laws have been enacted aimed at keeping individuals with criminal records out of the state's classrooms.
-Public Act 61 of 1987 required prosecutors to notify the state board of education whenever a teacher is convicted of a sex-related offense or child abuse.
+Public Act 61 of 1987 requires prosecutors to notify the state board of education whenever a teacher is convicted of a sex-related offense or child abuse.
 The state board must then suspend the teacher's teaching certificate, unless the teacher requests a hearing.
 If a hearing is requested, the board can suspend the certificate based on the evidence presented.
 Public Act 35 of 1990 extended the same provisions to individuals holding an administrator's certificate, and a 1992 amendment included individuals whose jobs require state board approval rather than certification.
 The list of relevant offenses has been expanded by Public Act 99 of 1992 and Public Act 144 of 1994 to include certain drug-related offenses and assaultive crimes, such as murder, attempted murder, assault with intent to commit murder, armed robbery, assault with intent to commit armed robber, and aggravated assault.
 However, the list still omits a number of serious offenses, such as kidnapping, child pornography, embezzlement, possession of a concealed weapon, and gross indecency.
 Legislation has been introduced that would make the current process operate in the case of all felonies and selected relevant misdemeanors.
 This means prosecutors would notify the state board of education when a teacher was convicted of any felony (and certain misdemeanors).
-The state board could only suspend a certificate after a hearing based on the evidence (and would not be required to suspend the certificate).
+Some people also advocate that a summary suspension be imposed for certain serious crimes rather than only permitting a suspension after a hearing.